China says should constructively handle disputes with India

-BEIJING Chinese President Xi Jinping told Indian Prime Minister Narendra Modi on Sunday that the two countries should respect each other's concerns and constructively handle their differences.
+BEIJING (Reuters) - Chinese President Xi Jinping told Indian Prime Minister Narendra Modi on Sunday that the two countries should respect each other's concerns and constructively handle their differences.

 The two nuclear-armed neighbors have been moving to gradually ease long-existing tensions between them.